Micah Beckwith: Lieutenant Governor of Indiana

 In April 2025, Democrats in the Indiana Senate argued against Indiana Senate Bill 289, an anti-DEI measure, comparing it to the Three-fifths Compromise.
 Beckwith responded to the argument by defending the Three-fifths Compromise, calling it "a great move" and saying that the policy "helped to root out slavery".
 His comments were condemned by the Alliance of Baptists, the Concerned Clergy of Indianapolis, and the Indiana chapter of the National Action Network in a joint statement that called Beckwith's interpretation of the compromise "historical revisionism".
 Beckwith defended his comments in an interview several days later, stating "I said exactly what needed to be said."
-Governor Mike Braun was critical of Beckwith's remarks, saying he "definitely wouldn't have used that characterization", and Indiana state representative Earl Harris Jr. called Beckwith's statements "a gross misunderstanding of history" and "purposeful whitewashing of [history] for political gain".

 In September 2025, Beckwith, faced backlash from conservative circles after posting on social media about his meeting with Haitian pastors regarding faith and family.
 In the post, he noted that over 40,000 Haitians were seeking asylum in Indiana, praised their determination to work hard, and encouraged assimilation into the American way of life.
 Conservative commentators accused him of advocating for mass Haitian migration, he clarified by emphasizing that any Haitians who come must do so legally, learn English, and assimilate.
 Beckwith said on WOWO, that he has not "flip-flopped" referring to his stance on immigration.
 In 2024, he described Haitian resettlement in Logansport as a burden on public services, such as schools and hospitals, and emergency response agencies were being stretched thin by “people who should not be here.”
 He blamed the amount of Haitians in Indiana on then-President Joe Biden extending their temporary protected status.
 Beckwith subsequently deleted the original post and attributed the backlash to misinterpretation of his message.

 In October 2025, Beckwith's office became the subject of a Marion County grand jury investigation into allegations of ghost employment and the distribution of an intimate image.
-The investigation included testimony regarding a deepfake AI-generated video allegedly depicting the topless image of a Republican lawmaker's wife, which was reportedly shown within Beckwith's office.
-It is reported that two staff members saw the video in April 2025, though Beckwith denied any internal viewing or production of such content.
-As of the middle of November 2025, no charges had been filed, and Beckwith's office stated it had no knowledge of the grand jury proceedings due to confidentiality laws.
+No charges have been filed, and Beckwith's office stated it had no knowledge of the grand jury proceedings due to confidentiality laws.

+Political positions

+Abortion

+Beckwith opposes abortion.
+He says that he would consider abortion for instances like rape or incest; if a baby was conceived by rape and was then aborted, then the rapist would be charged for rape and homicide, deterring other rapists from committing rape.

+Capital punishment

+According to an Indianapolis Business Journal op-ed Beckwith wrote, he supports the death penalty.

+Christianity

+Beckwith identifies as a Christian nationalist.

+Drug policy reform

+Beckwith believes cannabis should be legal for medical usage in Indiana.